Haflier/hotel-management-system/README.md

 dotnet run
 ```

-Make sure PostgreSQL is available and the `DefaultConnection` connection string is configured correctly.
+Make sure PostgreSQL is running and the `DefaultConnection` connection string is configured correctly.

 ## License

 This project is intended for educational and portfolio purposes.